Zsalondi/Babbasq4/README.md

 <br />

 <p>
-Taking the industry averages into account, write performance goals that improve upon the Q3 company performance data for each KPI.
-Consider the following when crafting your goals:
+Taking the industry averages into account, the performance goals for Q4 aim to out perform the industry averages and attainably improve upon the Q3 company performance data for each KPI. <br/>

+*The Q4 performance goals does not need to add up to the desired percentage point increase across all channels.
+Because I set goals for two (email and social media) out of possibly many other channels, the below performance goals can contribute toward a combined marketing goal without necessarily satisfying it.
+For instance, for CTR in the exemplar, the Q4 performance goals for email and social media are increases of 0.8 and 0.6 percentage points, respectively.
+Adding these results in a combined 1.4 percentage point increase, but this is less than the five percentage points specified in the marketing goal for all channels.
+Other channels would presumably contribute and make up the difference to meet the overall marketing goal.
 <p>
 <img src="https://i.imgur.com/GF6GqqJ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>